vjammi/datastructures/src/main/java/ds/patterns/slidingwindow/readme.md

 ### Sliding Window Vs Two Pointers
 In sliding window typically we use all of the elements within the window for the problem (for eg - sum of all elements in the window).
 In a two pointer technique we compare the value at the both pointers instead of taking the elements between the pointers.
-Also, there is a variation of two pointers called the fast and slow and pointer.

 ## 480 Sliding Window Median
 The median is the middle value in an ordered integer list.
 If the size of the list is even, there is no middle value.
 So the median is the mean of the two middle values.